 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Each module is assessed separately, through assessments that range from long essays to projects and assignments, offering you the opportunity to work in your particular field of interest within each topic area.
-You will also carry out a dissertation in a research area of your choice.
+Each module is assessed separately through assessments that range from long essays to projects and assignments.
+This offers you the opportunity to work in your particular field of interest within each topic area.
+You'll also carry out a dissertation in a research area of your choice.

 A bachelor degree with a 2:1 (hons) or a non-UK equivalent in a social science, humanities, or other related discipline.
 Relevant experience will also be taken into account.